alkurowska/BESE394E_course/Project/QC/readme.md

 dev.off()
 ```
 ![picture alt](./content/imag/Sequenced_reads_stats.png)
-In our data, more than 80% of reads are either Normal or Chimeric in all of the samples, which indicates high quality of the data.
+In our data, more than 80% of reads are either Normal or Chimeric in all of the samples, which indicates a high quality of the data.

-## Unique Pairs
+##### Unique Pairs
 Within Valid Pairs we can distinguish those that map uniquely to the reference genome and those that are duplicated.
 The number of PCR duplicates is a function of the complexity of the library (how many unique molecules are estimated to be present in the amplified library) and the depth of sequencing.
 ```
+# Set a working directory
 setwd("/Users/kurowsaa/OneDrive/Documents/KAUST/BESE394E_homework/BESE394E_course/FINAL/hic-results")

+# Retrieve the statistics
 stats <- data.frame() #subset relevant statistics
 for(i in 1:length(samples)){
   qc <- read.table(paste0(samples[i],"/qc.txt"), header = F, sep = "\t")